greenealexander/shinozuka-oscar-blog/src/posts/a-man.md

 rating: 3
 bookLinkUs: https://google.com
 bookLinkJp: https://google.com
-description: Continuing with my exploration of Japanese authors, I read <i>A Man</i> by Keiichiro Hirano, winner of Japan’s prestigious Yomiuri Prize for Literature.
-This book was his first book to be translated into English, and I was super excited to read this book after reading its synopsis on Goodreads (which I've included below), but I felt that it didn't live up to its potential.
+description: Continuing with my exploration of Japanese authors, I read A Man by Keiichiro Hirano, winner of Japan’s prestigious Yomiuri Prize for Literature.
+This book was his first book to be translated into English, and I was super excited to read this book after reading its synopsis on Goodreads (which I've included below), but I felt that it didn't live up to my expectations.
 ---

 ### Overall Review